Ben-Hugaerts/ip1_assignment2/README.md

 * Results directory

+  This directory stores results.
+There is a charging schedule generated using "charging_schedule.py" for the normal CVRP problem available.
 When running "CVRP.py" and "CVRP_TW.py" textfiles are generated with the results and stored here.
-Two examples of these results are already available
+Two examples of these results are already available.

 ## Valhalla Docker image
 To use "matrices_generator_CVRP.py" and "matrices_generator_CVRP_TW.py" you need to run the Valhalla Docker image in a container with a graoh if Belgium.
 First install Docker Desktop using the link below: